|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe for Russian Torte made with apricot filling, walnuts and meringue seem to be pretty popular among Balkans, but not so much with Slavs.
-So wherefore the name?
-It's hard to tell.
+This recipe for Russian Torte made with apricot filling, walnuts, and meringue seems to be pretty popular among Balkans, but not so much with Slavs.
 Serbians seem to favor this dessert and maybe that's where it originated.
-Adding an exotic adjective or foreign country name to a recipe isn't unusual.
-What is a little unusual is that it's called a "torte," which is a tall, multi-layered cake.
-This has multiple layers, but it's quite flat like a tart.
-But it's not a tart, so I'll just stick with "torte."
-It can be filled with other fruit filling like pineapple, date, prune, but I like apricot.
-Wherever this dessert originated, it's delicious.
-Compare this recipe with a true Russian Apricot Torte.
+Adding a foreign adjective or different country name to a recipe isn't unusual, but what's a little unusual is that it's called a "torte."
+A torte is a tall, multi-layered cake, this recipe has multiple layers, but it's quite flat like a tart.

 - Pastry Dough: